hdfchain/hdfd/internal/mempool/README.md

 [![ISC License](https://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![Doc](https://img.shields.io/badge/doc-reference-blue.svg)](https://pkg.go.dev/github.com/hdfchain/hdfd/internal/mempool)

-Package mempool provides a policy-enforced pool of unmined Decred transactions.
+Package mempool provides a policy-enforced pool of unmined Hdfchain transactions.

-A key responsibility of the Decred network is mining transactions – regular transactions and stake transactions – into blocks.
+A key responsibility of the Hdfchain network is mining transactions – regular transactions and stake transactions – into blocks.
 In order to facilitate this, the mining process relies on having a readily-available source of transactions to include in a block that is being solved.